-Delivering Option 3 would result in the need for additional development in the Greenbelt over Option 2 with associated adverse effects on some of the environmental objectives.
-Resource use will increase and there will be increased waste, increased emissions to air and some loss of tranquillity.
+Delivering this number of houses would result in the need for additional development on greenfield sites in the Greenbelt over Policy CS17, with associated adverse effects on many of the environmental objectives.
+In particular a significant adverse effect against the SA objective for landscape and townscape has been predicted.
+Resource use will increase and there will be increased waste, increased emissions to air and increased loss of tranquillity.
+The increased landtake also increases the potential for adverse effects on local biodiversity and archaeology, although these effects will be site dependent.

-However the higher levels of new dwellings will go further towards supporting the planned job expansion in Maylands as well as the regeneration of Hemel Hempstead.
-The option will result in a greater provision of affordable housing than Options 1 and 2, and will help to maintain viability of existing services whilst also encouraging the provision of new and expanded facilities.
+However, the higher levels of new dwellings could go further towards supporting the planned job expansion in Maylands as well as the regeneration of Hemel Hempstead.
+The option will result in a greater provision of affordable housing than Policy CS17, and will help to maintain viability of existing services whilst also encouraging the provision of new and expanded facilities.
+The imbalance between new homes and new jobs could however create issues relating to an under supply of jobs which may result in an increased need to commute out of the Borough for jobs.